 Installation of ground mounted distribution substations in problematic locations shall be avoided where at all possible.

-Where this is unavoidable, an Earthing Specialist shall be employed to model the earthing system and carry out detailed analysis using appropriate and commercially available earthing design software tools15.
+Where the ground mounted distribution substation is located within 40m to a susceptible location, as defined above, a design margin of 5m shall be added to the minimum permitted separation distance provided by the Earth Design Tool.
+Where this cannot be achieved an Earthing Specialist shall be employed to model the earthing system and carry out detailed analysis using appropriate and commercially available earthing design software tools16.